aseba-community/aseba/readme.txt

 additional thinking, try the following commands in Aseba sources directory:
 	cmake . && make
-If this does not work, probably because you have to specify the path of some libraries, read the aforementioned web page.
+If this does not work, probably because you have to specify the path of some libraries, read the CMake documentation page.

 If you still have some problem to compile Aseba after reading the relevant documentation, feel free to post your question on our development mailing